mmoessler/illustration-statistical-concepts/README.md

 #### Continuous uniform distribution and sample average

-This illustration shows the effect of changing the sample size $n$ and the lower bound $a$ and the upper bound $b$ of the continuous uniform distribution on the sampling distribution of the sample average as estimator for mean of the continuous uniform distribution.
+This illustration shows the effect of changing the sample size \(n\) and the lower bound \(a\) and the upper bound \(b\) of the continuous uniform distribution on the sampling distribution of the sample average as estimator for mean of the continuous uniform distribution.

 ```